SF1917/Sotred-Numbers/README.md

 # SotredNumbers
-Solve the problem of optimizing ordered numbers using the programming language python
+Solve the problem of optimizing ordered numbers using the python programming language (along with forgiveness from the genetic algorithm